 The Royale viewer is a tool to control the camera and to view the 3D and gray values, provided by the Royale API.

 With this viewer, different modes and settings can be explored.

 In addition, the viewer provides data to export 3D data in the PLY format.

-The Royale API to develop your own applications is C++ based and supports also several programming languages and libraries like ROS, OpenCV, OpenNI2, Matlab, C, DotNet.
+The Royale API to develop your own applications is C++ based and supports also several programming languages and libraries like ROS, Python, OpenCV, OpenNI2, Matlab, C, DotNet.

 3D cameras of the CamBoard pico family are supported.
 The LINUX arm 32-Bit binaries are tested with Raspbian.